Ernyoke/certified-aws-machine-learning-specialty/03-modelling/sagemaker.md

     - Make sure permissions on our data sources allow Data Wrangler access (add AmazonSageMakerFullAccess policy)
     - EC2 instance limit:
         - If we get "The following instance type is not available..." errors we may need to request a quota increase: Service Quotas -> Amazon SageMaker -> Studio KernelGateway Apps

+## SageMaker Serverless Inference

+- Amazon SageMaker Serverless Inference enables us to deploy and scale ML models without configuring or managing any of the underlying infrastructure
+- On-demand Serverless Inference is ideal for workloads which have idle periods between traffic spurts and can tolerate cold starts
+- Serverless endpoints automatically launch compute resources and scale them in and out depending on traffic, eliminating the need to choose instance types or manage scaling policies

+## SageMaker Ground Truth

+- Offers the most comprehensive set of human-in-the-loop capabilities, allowing us to harness the power of human feedback across the ML lifecycle to improve the accuracy and relevancy of models
+- We can complete a variety of human-in-the-loop tasks with SageMaker Ground Truth, such as data generation and annotation to model review, customization, and evaluation, either through a self-service or an AWS-managed offering